-The internship is a culminating experience in the student's preparation, provided at or near the end of the formal training period, after the completion of 70 graduate course hours and a minimum of 300 clock hours of supervised practicum.
+The internship is a culminating experience in the student's preparation, at or near the end of the formal training period, after the completion of 70 graduate course hours and a minimum of 300 clock hours of supervised practicum.
 The internship requires at least 1200 hours of full-time involvement for a period of one year, or 600 hours of part-time involvement in two consecutive years.
+Some state laws have additional requirements, please check your desired internship state regulations during your first year in the program.

 The intern is assigned to the same time schedule and calendar time as other school psychologists and mental health professionals employed at the internship site.
 Field-based supervisors and a university supervisor provide support and supervision for each intern.
-An internship is designed to be a supervised, comprehensive experience which requires the student to combine the acquired knowledge base, applied skills and problem solving skills to promote a positive educational and mental health environment at both individual and systems levels.
+An internship is designed to be a supervised, comprehensive experience which requires the student to combine the acquired knowledge base, applied skills and problem-solving skills to promote a positive educational and mental health environment at both individual and systems levels.
 The internship integrates all previous learning and experience where the intern provides a broad range of prevention and intervention services.
 The intern works with diverse student populations with a wide range of presenting problems, consults and collaborates with community services and programs, utilizes varied intervention methodologies, and tracks student progress to determine the effectiveness of interventions.
 The intern typically receives a stipend or salary and benefits from the hiring district.